savila35/CSE101-Assignments/pa5/README.md

 	- Performs shuffling operations and determines how many shuffles are necessary to bring a List back into its original order

+- **Makefile**

+	- Contains rules for compilation and linking of source files